 Despite the common assumption that a house sits on a flat piece of land, reality is that at leash half of residential homes are built on land that is contoured one way or another.

 This does not mean that a house might be built slated to one side.
-I just means that even though property is built to be flat, the land under it or immediately around it is contoured.
+It just means that even though a property is built to be flat and level, the land under it or immediately around it is contoured.

 And how the land is configured plays a much larger role in determining the feng shui of a house than finding your best sleeping direction… maybe by a factor of as much as 10:1.